rajtastic/dmp_maxymiser_service/readme.md

 ## 5.1 Set up two servers with public IPs

+> This guide sets up servers using Ubuntu 18.04 images but feel free to use whatever you want

 Ensure you open ports 80 and 443:

 > This guide just opens up port 80 for this POC - you should ensure 443 is open too (assuming you run this on a secure server)